 Many family secrets are kept both in Real Life and fictionland.
 Orphans are one of the most popular character tropes, especially ones which turn out not to be orphans; the most famous example of this is the Luke, I Am Your Father situation wherein a thought-to-be unrelated character (often a villain, usually the Big Bad or The Dragon) turns out to be The Hero's parent.
 But sometimes these parents are hidden closer to home; sometimes, for some reason or other, they pose as a different relative — aunt, uncle, etc. and play a part in bringing up the child.

 The most typical example of the trope would be an "older sister" who is actually a mother and "parents" who are really grandparents, a situation that was frequently Truth in Television before premarital sex and childrearing out-of-wedlock were destigmatized.
 (See the Real Life section for more historical detail.)
 In fiction set in the past, this may still be the reason for the Switcheroo.
-In contemporary society, the damage done by forcing the family to lie to the child and to the outside world is generally seen as much worse than an admitted out-of-wedlock birth—even if the child is being raised by their grandparents or other relatives, they will know who their birth mother is.
+In contemporary society, the damage done by forcing the family to lie to the child and to the outside world is generally seen as much worse than an admitted out-of-wedlock birth—even if the child is being Raised by Grandparents or other relatives, they will know who their birth mother is.
 Contemporary Switcheroos (both in real life and in fiction) are likely to be concealing a much darker and more potentially damaging family secret, such as a pregnancy caused by rape or incest.

 What effect this has on the child varies from story to story, and how The Reveal happens.
 It should be pointed out that sometimes the focus of the story is the "older sister" and not the child, or the focus is on both equally.

 See also: Luke, I Am Your Father, Luke, You Are My Father, and Stigmatic Pregnancy Euphemism.
 Compare Cain and Abel and Seth.